raulsangonzalo/MusicianSuite/README.md

 # MusicianSuite
 >A suite of functions for the average musician.
 Current version 0.1 beta.
-Tested in Windows 10 64 bits and Mac OS X Sierra.
+Tested in Windows 10 64 and Mac OS X Sierra 10.12 64.

 ## Executables